davidjosearaujo/re-android-reversing/docs/Report.md

     }
 ```

-From that, we can see that the function is using java reflection to dynamically assign variables of Malicious class based on methods/classes names obtained from _muchaspuchas_ file.
+From this, we observe that the function utilizes Java reflection to dynamically assign variables of the Malicious class based on methods/classes names obtained from the _muchaspuchas_ file.

-The _mapMuchasStringsToMethods_ method receives as an argument a byte array containing data from _cortina_ file.
-It seems that it's loading a class based on the binary file.
-Based on that we decided to analyze as a next step, to analyze the _cortina_ file.
+The _mapMuchasStringsToMethods_ method takes as an argument a byte array containing data from the _cortina_ file.
+It appears to load a class based on the binary file.
+Consequently, we have decided to proceed by analyzing the _cortina_ file as our next step.

 ### Exploring 'cortina'

-The second file, _cortina_ does not contain a structure that we can be directly observer, because of this we decided to use the `file` tool to discover the format of the file.
+The second file, _cortina_, does not exhibit a structure that we can directly observe.
+Because of this, we decided to use the `file` tool to discover the format of the file.

 ```bash
 file cortina
 ```

-This return a result indicating that in fact, _cortina_ is a **Dalvix dex file**.
-This can be confirmed by examining the file signature and match it agains a known dex file, which confirms the result.
+This returns a result indicating that indeed, _cortina_ is a **Dalvik dex file**.
+This can be confirmed by examining the file signature and matching it against a known dex file, which confirms the result.

-Using `apktool` or JADX we can then open the cortina.dex and find that it contains a package called _com.travisscot.pdf_.
-Remembering what was already processed when the application used reflection to create new methods, and reading the _muchaspuchas_ file, we see that at the end of the _mapMuchasPuchasToMethods_, **this new imported packages is initialized**.
-So we can assume that wha this files have done was **expanding the existing application with new functionalities previously unknown**.
+Using `apktool` or JADX, we can then open the cortina.dex file and find that it contains a package called _com.travisscot.pdf_.
+Recalling what was already processed when the application used reflection to create new methods and reading the _muchaspuchas_ file, we observe that at the end of the _mapMuchasPuchasToMethods_ method, **this new imported package is initialized**.
+Therefore, we can assume that what these files have done was **expand the existing application with new functionalities previously unknown**.

 ```java
 public static void init(Class<? extends Activity> PartPreviewActivity2, Class<? extends Activity> mainClass2) {